konflux-ci/service-provider-integration-operator/README.md

 kubectl -n spi-system scale deployment spi-controller-manager spi-oauth-service --replicas=0 kubectl -n spi-system scale deployment spi-controller-manager spi-oauth-service --replicas=1
 ```

+### Requirements on the Service Providers
+For the OAuth workflow to work, SPI needs to be registered as an Oauth application within all service providers that it will need to interact with.
+Note that the integration also includes the “redirect_uri”, i.e. the target URL to which the OAuth flow will be redirected upon completion.
+In addition, the SPI REST API will need to be configured with the `Client ID` and `Client Secret` for each such OAuth app in every Service Provider.

 ### Go through the OAuth flow manually